 - Have another look at your CV.
 Does it highlight your current skillset?
 Make sure you add your soft skills – like customer service and teamwork – as well as your technical skills.
 This leaflet provides guidance on how to get your CV ready.

 - If you have not found your graduate position yet, you could join a temping agency to help hone your office skills; you may be surprised at how valuable these are in the job market.

 Time spent investing in your LinkedIn profile will be well worth it.
 Extending your professional network online could provide some useful links to opportunities.
 You could also join professional organisations for your sector.
 Some of these arrange networking events and are a good source of industry information.

-Try and get any disappointment into perspective.
 You are only at the start of your working life, so don’t feel pressured into finding the ‘perfect’ job immediately.
-It’s worth remembering that most people with a 2:2 or below go on to have successful and fulfilling careers.
+It’s worth remembering that most people with a 2.2 or below go on to have successful and fulfilling careers.